Losant/losant-docs/docs/edge-compute/edge-agent-usage.md

 **> `docker rm <container-name|container-id>` ([more info](https://docs.docker.com/engine/reference/commandline/container_rm/))**

-It's a good practice to name your containers on your Edge Compute Device to prevent many containers being created and taking up space on your device.
+It's a good practice to name your containers on your Edge Compute device to prevent many containers being created and taking up space on your device.
 Because of this practice, you'll need to remove your container before creating another with the same name.
 Or, you can create a container with a different name as you determine the best way to run the Agent on your device.

 ### Agent Management Example